Air Powered Motor

 thingiverse

-As a kid I had a an air powered toy car.
-Yesterday I got the idea to try and design an air powered motor which can later be incorporated in all kinds of applications.
-I'm not going to explain the principle as the animated GIF in this link explains it perfectly: http://www.animatedengines.com/co2.shtml As I have only completed my design work today I haven't yet had a chance to print it and look for any flaws.
-Also for the sake of easily printing all the parts the design might be slightly over complicated.
-It is however fairly small (6.28cc capacity) and therefore all parts "should" print straight and square.
-One major feature of my design is that multiple motors can be daisy-chained to form a larger multi-cylinder motor.
-So far the only thing missing is a 3mm wrist-pin connecting the piston to the con-rod.
-As this is a work in progress I do not know what the clearances are and therefore how freely this will turn once assembled Instructions Print the following to build one single-cylinder motor: 1 x valve cover.STL 1 x cylinder head.STL 1 x cylinder block.STL 1 x piston.STL 1 x piston valve pin.STL 1 x conrod.STL 2 x conrod - piston spacers.STL 2 x conrod - crank spacers.STL 2 x crank arms.STL 1 x crank big end journal.STL 2 x crank main journal.STL 1 x crank case.STL Extra parts required: 1 x soft compression spring (6mm o.d. x 12mm long) (I'm using one from an AA battery holder so it's 6mm dia on one end and 11mm dia on other end) 1 x 6mm plastic BB pellet 8 x M3 x 10mm screws 4 x M3 x 25mm screws 18-19mm x 3mm pin or filament Some sort of bottle into which you can compress some air Tubing connecting the air-bottle to the valve cover inlet.
-Assembly: Clean up all holes.
-Top and bottom corner holes of cylinder block and 4 holes on top of cylinder head can be tapped to M3.
-Drop the BB pellet into the cylinder head and let it rest in the bottom hole.
-Insert the spring on top of it.
-Screw down the the valve cover on top of this assembly with 4 10mm screws.
-Screw the cylinder head assembly down onto the cylinder block with 4 10mm screws.
-Take one crank arm and install the big-end journal into the hole oppsite the hole with the raised edge and also on the opposite face ofthe crank arm (the journal must point away from raised edge).
-Slide a conrod crank spacer of the journal, then the conrod and then the other crank spacer.
-Install the other crank arm so that both arms are parallel and in the same direction and both raised edges on the outside of the assembly.
-Now install the 2 crank main journals into the holes with the raised edge.
-Install the piston onto the conrod might be a little trickier.
-Basically the two conrod piston spacers must be on either side of the conrod, the piston over them with the 3mm pin/filament through them to hold them together.
-This whole piston and crank assembly can be dropped into the cylinder blockfrom the bottom (piston first obviously) so that the two crank main journals rest in the notches in the bottom of the block.
-Now install the crank case of this and screw in place with the 25mm screws.
-Fill your air "reservoir" connect the tubing from it to the intake valve on top and give the motor a spin.
-If everything is just loose enough it will run on it own until the air supply is finished
+Originally, as a child, I had an air-powered toy car that sparked my interest.
+Yesterday, I came up with the idea to design an air-powered motor for various applications.
+While the animated GIF at this link (http://www.animatedengines.com/co2.shtml) explains the concept perfectly, my design process is still ongoing.
+I completed the design work today, but have yet to print it and check for any flaws.
+In order to simplify printing, the design may be slightly over-engineered.
+However, the motor will be compact (6.28cc capacity), allowing for easy printing of all parts.
+One unique feature of my design is that multiple motors can be connected in a daisy chain to create a multi-cylinder engine.
+Currently, the only missing part is a 3mm wrist pin connecting the piston to the con-rod.
+As this is a work in progress, I am unsure of the clearances and how freely the motor will turn once assembled.
+To build one single-cylinder motor, you will need: 1 x valve cover.STL 1 x cylinder head.STL 1 x cylinder block.STL 1 x piston.STL 1 x piston valve pin.STL 1 x conrod.STL 2 x conrod - piston spacers.STL 2 x conrod - crank spacers.STL 2 x crank arms.STL 1 x crank big end journal.STL 2 x crank main journal.STL 1 x crank case.STL In addition to these parts, you will need: - A soft compression spring (6mm o.d. x 12mm long) from an AA battery holder or similar - A 6mm plastic BB pellet - 8 x M3 x 10mm screws - 4 x M3 x 25mm screws - A 18-19mm x 3mm pin or filament - A bottle to compress air - Tubing connecting the air-bottle to the valve cover inlet To assemble, follow these steps: 1.
+Clean up all holes in the parts.
+Tap the top and bottom corner holes of the cylinder block and 4 holes on the top of the cylinder head to M3.
+2. Place the BB pellet into the cylinder head's bottom hole, followed by the spring.
+Secure with 4 x 10mm screws by attaching the valve cover.
+3. Screw the cylinder head assembly onto the cylinder block using 4 x 10mm screws.
+4. Install a crank arm's big-end journal, followed by a conrod crank spacer, the conrod, and another crank spacer.
+Attach the other crank arm so both arms are parallel and in the same direction, with raised edges on the outside of the assembly.
+Insert the 2 crank main journals into the holes with raised edges.
+5. Place the piston onto the con-rod, along with the 3mm pin/filament connecting them.
+Drop this entire piston and crank assembly into the cylinder block from the bottom (piston first).
+Ensure the 2 crank main journals rest in the notches at the bottom of the block.
+6. Install the crank case and secure with 4 x 25mm screws.
+7. Fill your air "reservoir" and connect the tubing from it to the intake valve on top.
+Allow the motor to spin until the air supply is depleted.
+If all components are loose enough, it should run independently.

 With this file you will be able to print Air Powered Motor with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Air Powered Motor.